-Decorate with items from around the house and yard.
-Arrange them casually down the center of the table or in containers you already have, such as vases, canning jars, tall glasses, glass or pottery bowls.
-Look around for “tchotchkes,” such as sea shells, assorted rocks or Christmas ornaments.
-Add candles or holiday lights — especially if your party will continue after dark.
-Don’t overlook a simple bowl of fresh fruit or vegetables (try oranges, lemons, limes or apples — or zucchini, red peppers and eggplant).
+If you (or an agreeable neighbor) have evergreen or juniper branches, laurel leaves, or even deciduous branches devoid of leaves, arrange them casually down the center of the table or in containers you already have, such as vases, canning jars, tall glasses, glass or pottery bowls.
+Look around for tchotchkes such as sea shells, assorted rocks or Christmas ornaments.
+Add candles or a string of holiday lights, especially if your party will continue after dark.
+Don’t overlook a simple bowl of fresh fruit or vegetables — try oranges, lemons, limes or apples, or even zucchini, red peppers and eggplant.

-Buy reusable table cloths that save money with each reuse.
+They save money with each reuse.
 For the chic and frugal, you may repurpose a well-washed beach towel or a bed sheet.
-Another alternative is oilcloth, purchased from a local fabric store (about $6 per yard) — just wipe it down and use it over and over.
+Another alternative is oilcloth, purchased from a local fabric store (about $6 per yard).
+Just wipe it down and use it over and over.
 Otherwise, buy inexpensive, washable fabric or table cloths (prints are the most forgiving because they won’t show stains) from stores like Walmart, Target or Ikea.
 If there is a kid’s table, cover it with butcher paper and provide containers of crayons.

 Reusable cloth napkins also save you money.
-They average $1 to $4 a piece.
+They average $1 to $4 apiece.
 To drive down the cost, check the dollar store (don’t overlook handkerchiefs), buy from linen service companies (which sometimes sell old napkins by the pound) and scour thrift stores like Goodwill and Salvation Army.
 Don’t be afraid to go for a mismatched look.
 The DIY alternative is to purchase cotton, cotton/poly blend or washable linen from a fabric store, cut it in 10- or 12-inch squares (or oblongs), and serge or zigzag the edges on your sewing machine.

 Paper plates are practical for large parties.
 Help keep food costs in line by using smaller plates (9-inch instead of 10-inch) to cut down on portion sizes.
-Americans tend to overeat and we need all the help we can get.
+Americans tend to overeat, and we need all the help we can get.
 Don’t be afraid to ask your guests to bring a package of paper plates (or paper napkins).
 If you want to consider reusable plates, find mismatched, but cheap, plates at thrift stores and garage sales.
 Or look in the clearance aisle at stores such as Cost Plus World Market or Pier 1 Imports.

 Put the plates and flatware at the beginning, immediately followed by the least expensive, filling foods first.
 Start with the starchy sides (potato, beans and rice), and then the vegetables and salads.
 Be sure to put the breads and rolls just before the meat, chicken or other expensive protein foods.
 Put the desserts last, unless you want to place them on a separate table or hold them back to put out later.

-Start planning for next year.
 If you plan to make this a recurring event, make a list of items you’d like to have next year and plan to shop sales throughout the year to find the best bargains on your party needs.
 Once Christmas has passed, stores clear out their stock with huge markdowns.
 Stick to solid colors.
 Red works great for winter and can also be part of a red, white and blue theme for the fourth of July.

-If you liked this post, you may also like:
+If you liked this article, you may also enjoy: